Wentworth (TV series): Broadcast

 Wentworth has been sold to more than 90 countries.
 On 2 April 2013, it was confirmed that TVNZ had signed a deal to broadcast Wentworth in New Zealand.
 Later that month, it was announced that Wentworth would be broadcast on Channel 5 in the UK.
 The head of acquisitions for the channel, Kate Keenan, commented "Wentworth will be a great addition to Channel 5's drama output this autumn.
 This compelling cast of female characters packs an emotional punch and will appeal to the Channel 5 viewers who love our range of crime output from dramas to factual series."

 A trailer for the series began airing on the channel and its website in August 2013 and premiered on Channel 5 on 28 August.
 Channel 5 also re-titled the show, Wentworth Prison.
 The second season began on Channel 5 on 3 September 2014 and season Three, which commenced broadcast on 22 July 2015, concluded with a two-hour season finale which consisted of episodes 11 and 12 of the season on 30 September 2015.
 Season four of Wentworth premiered on Channel 5 on 27 June 2016.
 In July, following declining ratings, the series was moved from its Monday night timeslot on Channel 5 to Tuesdays on sister channel 5Star.
 Season 5 premiered on 5Star on 23 May 2017.
 Season 6 of Wentworth premiered on 5Star on 23 June 2018, just four days following the Australian premiere; however, the series was moved to Saturday nights at 10:00 pm.
 The seventh season premiered on 8 June 2019 in the same Saturday night timeslot as the previous season.
-The eighth season will premiere on 5 August 2020 in a Wednesday night 10:00 pm timeslot.
-The second part of the season was scheduled to premiere on the same day as Australia, 24 August 2021, on 5STAR in the UK.
+The eighth season premiered on 5 August 2020 in a Wednesday night 10:00 pm timeslot.
+The second part of the season began on the same day as Australia, 24 August 2021, on 5STAR in the UK.

 The series premiered in the Republic of Ireland broadcasting as Wentworth on TV3 from June 2014.
 Season 2 premiered on TV3 on 15 January 2015.
 In Canada the first two seasons broadcast on Aboriginal Peoples Television Network in late 2015.

 Although the series has a strong fan base in many countries, Angela Perez of Australia Network News said, in 2016, that Foxtel was considering cancelling the show [after the then current fourth season] due to audiences viewing new episodes via pirate websites following the Australian premiere.
 Foxtel stated that the piracy is "a serious problem in terms of recouping money to help pay for future seasons".

 ABC 1 started broadcasting Wentworth from season 1 in April 2018, with repeats being aired through ABC Iview.